Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Abstract

 \section{Abstract}

-This paper is concerned with the energy decomposition of various nonlocal models, including elasticity, thin plates, and gradient elasticity, to arrive at bond-based nonlocal models in which the bond force depends only on the deformation of a single bond.
-By assuming an appropriate form of bond force and using energy equivalence between local and nonlocal models, several very concise bond-based models are derived.
-We also revisit the nonlocal operator methods and study the simplified form of second-order NOM in the symmetric support domain.
-A bent-bond consisting of three points is proposed to describe the curvature and moment.
-To model the damage, a rule based on Griffith theory for the critical normal strain of the bond is proposed in analogy to the phase field model, which can be applied individually to each bond and provides strain localization.
-With this rule, the crack direction can be automatically predicted by simply cutting the bond, giving comparable results to the phase field method.
-At the same time, a damage rule for critical shear strains in shear fractures is proposed.
-Furthermore, an incremental form of the plasticity model for bond reaction force is derived.
-Several numerical examples are presented to further validate the nonlocal bond-based models.
+The present study focuses on the applications of energy decomposition in diverse nonlocal models, such as elasticity, thin plates, and gradient elasticity, with the aim of establishing bond-based nonlocal models in which the bond force is solely dependent on the deformation of a single bond.
+Through the adoption of an appropriate bond force form and the application of energy equivalence between local and nonlocal models, several kinds of highly succinct bond-based models are obtained.
+The present study involves a reexamination of nonlocal operator methods, with a particular focus on the simplified version within a symmetric support domain.
+A three-point bent-bond model has been proposed to characterize the curvature and bending moment.
+A crack criterion for normal strain of the bond based on Griffith theories is proposed.
+This approach is analogous to the phase field model and allows for individual application to each bond, resulting in strain localization.
+By implementing this rule, the path of the crack can be predicted in an automated manner through the act of cutting the bond, yielding outcomes that are akin to those obtained via the phase field method.
+Simultaneously, a crack rule for critical shear strains in shear fractures is presented.
+Moreover, an incremental version of the plasticity model associated with bond force has been formulated.
+The nonlocal bond-based models are further validated through several numerical examples.